-So, you have made the choice to try the alcohol-free life for a few days, weeks, months or longer.
+So, you have made the choice to try an alcohol-free life for a few days, weeks, months, or longer.
 Awesome!
 Now what?

 The reality of having a rewarding social life or having fun may seem next to impossible without drinking.
 I know this, I have been there.

 First and foremost, the key to success is knowing how to prepare, plan, execute and report your findings.
 It doesn’t have to be hard but will take some persistence on standing your ground.
 In fact, you may realize that you have been missing out on the best gift of all — awareness.

 It is amazing to see how you will show up, and by this, I don’t mean what you are wearing.
 I am referring to having your eyes opened to what is really going on around you and soaking in reality.
 We often neglect to enjoy our surroundings and experiences.

 To be present and remember every single second is KING!
 It will require some shifting of priorities and keeping your intentions front and center.
 I promise you, over time this becomes easier to do.

 Nobody misses the dreaded hangover, slip of the slurred tongue, drunk post on social media, or the embarrassing stagger.
 Not-one-person!

 Having a quality social life is important, I get it, and agree wholeheartedly.
 But what is more important is setting yourself up for success.
 This does not mean to be a hermit!
 You can absolutely have a great time and remain confident with your decision to not drink.